Samaira Dharnidharka

 Samaira Dharnidharka (born 27 February 2007) is a women's cricketer who plays for United Arab Emirates national women's cricket team.
 She represented UAE in the 2022 Women's T20 World Cup Qualifier.
-She is one of the fastest bowlers in Emiritan women's cricket.
+She is one of the fastest bowler in UAE women's cricket.

 In November 2021, she achieved her career-best bowling figures, with a spell of 4/5 against Nepal in the 2021 Women's T20 World Cup Asia Qualifier.

 Personal life

 Dharnidharka's father inspired her to play cricket.
 She began playing cricket from the age of five.
 She has two sisters, one a twin and the other older to her.
 She along with her twin sister played cricket together, but the twin sister stopped playing later due to pursuing other interests.
 She idolizes Jhulan Goswami and Nat Sciver.

 Dharnidharka studied at The Winchester School, Jebel Ali at Dubai.
 She said that she is considering a career in medicine, and her end goal is to represent her home country India.